fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 *NoTimestamps: 1                && Clear timestamps of several file types by default for minimize text-file differences *ClearUniqueID: 1               && 0=Keep UniqueID in text files, 1=Clear Unique ID.
 Useful for Diff and Merge *OptimizeByFilestamp: 0         && 1=Optimize file regeneration depending on file timestamp.
 Dangerous while working with branches!
-*RemoveNullCharsFromCode: 1     && 1=Drop NULL chars from source code
+*RemoveNullCharsFromCode: 1     && 1=Drop .Null. chars from source code
 *RemoveZOrderSetFromProps: 0    && 0=Do not remove ZOrderSet property from object, 1=Remove ZOrderSet property from object *PRG_Compat_Level: 0            && 0=Legacy, 1=Use HELPSTRING as Class Procedure comment
 *----------------------------------------------------------------------------------------------------------------